Bay County, Florida

 Bay County is a county on the Emerald Coast in Northwest Florida.
 As of the 2020 census, the population was 175,216.
 Its county seat is Panama City.

-Bay County is included in the Panama City, Florida Metropolitan Statistical Area.
+Bay County is included in the Panama City, Florida metropolitan area.

 History

 On February 12, 1913, representatives from five towns on St. Andrews Bay met in Panama City to select a name for a proposed new county.
 The name Bay was selected because it was satisfactory to the majority of the citizens and descriptive of the territory that would be included.
 On July 1, 1913, the Legislature created Bay County from portions of Washington, Calhoun and Walton counties.

 Panama City was where Gideon v.
 Wainwright, a 1963 US Supreme Court decision that gave all persons accused of a crime the right to an attorney paid for by the government, originated.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1467 sqmi, of which 759 sqmi is land and 708 sqmi is water.

+Bay County is included in the Panama City, Florida metropolitan area along with Washington County.